Rikj000/MoniGoMani/Documentation/Docs-MoniGoMani.md

   *(Signals of which the found value is below their default `min_` + `search_threshold_` values provided under the `monigomani_settings` section of `mgm-config.json`)*
   - Strong weighted signals are boosted by overriding them to their respective `max_` value *(Signals of which the found value is above their default `max_` - `search_threshold_` values provided under the `monigomani_settings` section of `mgm-config.json`)*
-- **6) [Reflect over your HyperOpt results!]((#reflect-over-hyperopt-results))** The computer just tries to get certain values high (profits) and others low (losses), without a true understanding of their meaning.
+6. **[Reflect over your HyperOpt results!]((#reflect-over-hyperopt-results))** The computer just tries to get certain values high (profits) and others low (losses), without a true understanding of their meaning.
 Because of this HyperOpt is prone to profit exploitation which would be no good when used Live.
 That's why you need to make yourself familiar with possible [BackTesting-Traps](https://brookmiles.github.io/freqtrade-stuff/2021/04/12/backtesting-traps/).
 Only then you can tell which results would make sense and would be any good when used Live.
   You can check and automatically apply an `<epoch of choice>` of which you feel confident, in the list of best results using:
   ```powershell
   mgm-hurry hyperopt_show_epoch --epoch <epoch of choice>
   ```
-- **7)** Repeat `Steps 5 and 6` at least for a **2nd Refinement HyperOpt Run**
-  **The 2nd Refinement HyperOpt Run** *(When a `mgm-config-hyperopt.json` exists)* is automatically ran with:
+7. Repeat `Steps 5 and 6` at least for a **2nd Refinement HyperOpt Run** **The 2nd Refinement HyperOpt Run** *(When a `mgm-config-hyperopt.json` exists)* is automatically ran with:
   - Refined search spaces ranging between the values found during the 1st Run *(Loaded from `mgm-config-hyperopt.json`)* plus their `search_threshold_` and minus their `search_threshold_` values provided under the `monigomani_settings` section of `mgm-config.json`
   *(This is done to push the next HyperOpt run back in the direction that we already had going during the 1st HyperOpt run)*